RedSquirrelious/weekly_specials/README.md

 # Weekly Specials
-API for comparison shopping -- weekly specials as seen on local market websites
+API for comparison shopping -- weekly specials as seen on local market websites.
+We scrape data; you save time and $.

 ## Problem:
 Limited budget, limited time for shopping